codeforamerica/form-flow/README.md

 #### Entry Screen

-This screen represents the entry point to a subflow, it is usually the point at which a user makes a decision to enter the subflow or not.
+This screen represents the entry point to a subflow.
+It is usually the point at which a user makes a decision to enter the subflow or not.
 Example: a screen that asks "Would you like to add household members?" could be the entry screen for a household based subflow.

-The entry screen is not part of the repeating set of pages internal to the subflow and as such does not need to be demarked with `subflow: subflowName` in the `flows-config.yaml`.
+The entry screen is not part of the repeating set of pages internal to the subflow and as such does not need to be denoted with `subflow: subflowName` in the `flows-config.yaml`.

 #### Iteration Start Screen

-This screen is the first screen in a subflows set of repeating screens.
+This screen is the first screen in a subflow's set of repeating screens.
 When this screen is submitted, it creates a new iteration which is then saved to the subflow array within the Submission object.

-Because this screen is part of the repeating screens within the subfow, it **should** be denoted with `subflow: subflowName` in the `flows-config.yaml`.
+Because this screen is part of the repeating screens within the subflow, it **should** be denoted with `subflow: subflowName` in the `flows-config.yaml`.

 #### Review Screen